eepyfemboi/AmongUsVRHacks/README.md

 # AmongUsVRHacks
-a barely working hack client for amongus vr (only works for steamvr/pc)
+a barely working melonloader hack client for amongus vr (only works for steamvr/pc)

 THIS IS FOR EDUCATIONAL PURPOSES ONLY